G20 finance leaders urge care in unwinding pandemic support

 Consumer prices rose to a record 5.1% in the 19 countries that use the euro last month and to a nearly 30-year high in the United Kingdom.

-Indonesia’s central bank has also moved to curb inflation.
-But some other economies have yet to bounce back from the havoc caused by the pandemic.
+Indonesia’s central bank has also moved to curb inflation while still trying to repair damage caused by the pandemic.

 Officials attended the G-20 meetings both in person and online, given troubles with travel and quarantines due to outbreaks mostly of the omicron variant of coronavirus, that are plaguing many countries.